SeanRooooney/DBZ-695-db2-server/README.md

 # stop it ( ^C )  wait until stoped. (take some seconds)

 Change in ASNCDC.IBMSNAP_REGISTER STATE for all tables the STATE to 'A'

+ceck the state of all registered tables: cd /asncdctools/src/ python3.6 /asncdctools/src/asntablestate.py

+update all tables with the STATE to A

+python3.6 /asncdctools/src/asntablestate.py -a

 # start asncap again